astherath/groop/README.md

 ## Future Features
 (Listed in order of expected implementation date)
+1. Create and export word cloud
-1. Plot messages over time for a single participant
+2. Plot messages over time for a single participant
-2. Multiple group chat files per user
+3. Multiple group chat files per user
-3. Timeline of addition/removal of participants from chat
+4. Timeline of addition/removal of participants from chat

 ## Feedback
 If any unexpected or strange behavior occurs please open an issue request and it'll get sorted out quickly.